apollographql/apollo-ios/Design/3093-graphql-defer.md

 Apollo iOS uses [graphql-js](https://github.com/graphql/graphql-js) for validation of the GraphQL schema and operation documents as the first step in the code generation workflow.
 The version of this [dependency](https://github.com/apollographql/apollo-ios/blob/spike/defer/Sources/ApolloCodegenLib/Frontend/JavaScript/package.json#L16) is fixed at [`16.3.0-canary.pr.3510.5099f4491dc2a35a3e4a0270a55e2a228c15f13b`](https://www.npmjs.com/package/graphql/v/16.3.0-canary.pr.3510.5099f4491dc2a35a3e4a0270a55e2a228c15f13b?activeTab=versions).
 This is a version of graphql-js that supports the experimental [Client Controlled Nullability](https://github.com/graphql/graphql-wg/blob/main/rfcs/ClientControlledNullability.md) feature but does not support the `@defer` directive.

 The latest `16.x` release of graphql-js with support for the `@defer` directive is [`16.1.0-experimental-stream-defer.6`](https://www.npmjs.com/package/graphql/v/16.1.0-experimental-stream-defer.6) but it looks like the 'experimental' named releases for `@defer` have been discontinued and the recommendation is to use [`17.0.0-alpha.2`](https://www.npmjs.com/package/graphql/v/17.0.0-alpha.2).
-This is further validated by the fact that [`16.7.0` does not](https://github.com/graphql/graphql-js/blob/v16.7.0/src/type/directives.ts#L167) include the @defer directive whereas [`17.0.0-alpha.2` does](https://github.com/graphql/graphql-js/blob/v17.0.0-alpha.2/src/type/directives.ts#L159).
+This is further validated by the fact that [`16.7.0` does not](https://github.com/graphql/graphql-js/blob/v16.7.0/src/type/directives.ts#L167) include the `@defer` directive whereas [`17.0.0-alpha.2` does](https://github.com/graphql/graphql-js/blob/v17.0.0-alpha.2/src/type/directives.ts#L159).

 Potential solutions:
 1. Add support for Client Controlled Nullability to `17.0.0-alpha.2`, or the latest 17.0.0 alpha release, and publish that to NPM.
 The level of effort for this is unknown but it would allow us to maintain support for CCN.
 2. Use `17.0.0-alpha.2`, or the latest 17.0.0 alpha release, as-is and remove the experimental Client Controlled Nullability feature.
 We do not know how many users rely on the CCN functionality so this may be a controversial decision.
 This path doesn’t necessarily imply an easier dependency update because there will be changes needed to our frontend javascript to adapt to the changes in graphql-js.
 3. Another option is a staggered approach where we adopt `17.0.0-alpha.2`, or the latest 17.0.0 alpha release, limiting the changes to our frontend javascript only and at a later stage bring the CCN changes from [PR `#3510`](https://github.com/graphql/graphql-js/pull/3510) to the `17.x` release path and reintroduce support for CCN to Apollo iOS.
 This would also require the experiemental CCN feature to be removed, with no committment to when it would be reintroduced.

+**Decision:** Option 3 is the preferred solution.
+The work to port the CCN PRs to `17.0.0-alpha.2` is being done externally as part of the renewed interest in the CCN proposal.

 ## Rename `PossiblyDeferred` types/functions